|Responsible Unit:||Center for Graduate Studies|

 Departments may recommend matriculation into a degree program on a conditional basis.
 Offers of conditional admission are made at the discretion of the department.
 Students admitted on a conditional basis will be apprised in writing of the conditions they must fulfill in order to achieve regular admission status.
 The maximum number of credits that can be earned while in conditional status is 12.

 Non-matriculated graduate students are those who have applied for and been granted non-matriculated status.
 This status provides the opportunity for students to enroll on a non-matriculated basis in select graduate courses for which they have the prerequisites and interest.
-A maximum of 12 credits taken at The College at Brockport in non-matriculated status may be applied upon matriculation to graduate degree requirements with department approval.
+A maximum of 12 credits taken at SUNY Brockport in non-matriculated status may be applied upon matriculation to graduate degree requirements with department approval.

 Links to Related Procedures and Information